Jawaharlal Nehru Stadium, Delhi: Concerts

 The stadium played host to Amnesty International's Human Rights Now!
 Benefit Concert on 30 September 1988.
-The show was headlined by Bruce Springsteen & the E Street Band, and also featured Sting and Peter Gabriel, Tracy Chapman, Youssou N'Dour, and Ravi Shankar.
+The show was headlined by Bruce Springsteen and the E Street Band, and also featured Sting and Peter Gabriel, Tracy Chapman, Youssou N'Dour, and Ravi Shankar.

 The project was led and managed by Mr. Ramji Lal from CPWD.

 Michael Jackson was scheduled to perform 2 concerts at the stadium in December 1993 as a part of his Dangerous World Tour.
 Some tickets were also sold.
 This would have been the first time Jackson would have performed in India.
 MTV India and other TV channels played Jackson's music videos months before the concert which created mass hysteria and anticipation in the public for the concerts and Jackson's visit to India.

 Both the concerts were expected to be sold out.
 These two concerts were scheduled to be the last performances of the tour.
 Unfortunately the concerts in Delhi along with the dates for Indonesia and Australia were cancelled due to Jackson's health problems.

 On 18 and 19 October 2025, Houston-born rapper Travis Scott performed there as part of the Asian leg of his Circus Maximus Tour.
 Both shows sold out in a matter of minutes.
 Selling over 200,000 tickets, Travis holds the record for the most tickets sold for a rap concert in India's history.

+Shakira will perform on April 15, 2026, as part of her Las Mujeres Ya No Lloran World Tour, becoming the first ever international female artist to perform in the stadium.